How to Grow Salvia Flowers

 fine seeds can wash away, or penetrate too deeply into the soil.

 Transplant Salvia into your garden after the last frost date for your area.

 Space them 10-20" apart, depending upon species.
 Give them plenty of room

 to grow and show off their bright blooms.

-Salvia can also be propagated by division, which is best done in the spring.
+For perennial varieties, salvia plants can also be propagated by division, which is best done in the spring.

 How to Grow Salvia Plants: